 could return incorrect data due to incorrect handling by the range optimizer.
 (Bug #54802)

 UPDATE IGNOREstatement including a subquery that was evaluated using a temporary table, an error transferring the data from the temporary was ignored, causing an assertion to be raised.
 (Bug #54543)

 If one session attempted to drop a database containing a table which another session had opened with

 CREATE DATABASE, or

-latter session produced a deadlock.
+DROP DATABASEissued by the latter session produced a deadlock.
+(Bug #54360)

 An atomic “compare and swap” operation using x86 assembly code (32 bit) could access incorrect data, which would make it work incorrectly and lose the intended atomicity.
 This in turn caused the MySQL server to work on inconsistent data structures and return incorrect data.
 That code affected only 32-bit builds; the effect has been observed when icc was used to build binaries.
 With gcc, no incorrect results have been observed during tests, so this fix is a proactive one.
 Other compilers do not use this assembly code.
 (Bug #52419)

 LOAD DATA, using a

 SETclause to set a column equal to itself caused a server crash.
 (Bug #51850)